w3f/matrixbot/README.md

   * `ingress`: sets how matrixbot service is accessed from outside the cluster.

-  * `persistentvolumeclaim`: declares a persistent storage for the bot database, so that if the bot container is restarted the state can be recovered.

-  * `configmap`: basic configuration of the bot, sets the access token and enables the `alermanager` and `echo` services.
+  * `configmap`: basic configuration of the bot, including the matrix connector settings and the skills configuration.

   In order to be able to deploy to production, these environment variables must be
   available: